How to Handle Poor Performance

 You will know you are on the right path if your performance expectations are clear, believable, relevant, meaningful, fair, consistent, timely, accurate, and possible.
 A long but important list of criteria to set the stage for effective performance management.

-When it comes to high performance and accountability, ambiguity is your enemy.
+When it comes to high performance and a culture of accountability, ambiguity is your enemy.

 The Bottom Line